 - Keeping track of your account activity: - Keeping a close eye on your banking records and daily transactions can help you to timely report any discrepancies to your bank and stop a major financial loss from taking place.

 - Use security software: - Using a security app on your phone or PC will exponentially decrease your chances of being exposed to fraud attempts, a trojan horse or malware that can jeopardize your personal financial details.
-Using android apps like FinLock ensures that you are always a step ahead from your scammers and are protected from the majority of online frauds.
+Using an online fraud protection app like FinLock ensures that you are always a step ahead from your scammers and are protected from the majority of online frauds.

 - Avoid using public wifi: - Public Wi-Fi are open Wi-Fi hotspots that are seemingly free to use by everybody within its range in restaurants or cafes, but can carry a hefty price tag under the wrong hands.
 Hackers and scammers regularly use these password free hotspots to steal personal information from your connected devices including the websites you browse or even financial details stored on your phone.